BaileeKu/Senior-Design-2024/Electronic parts for sensors.md

 6. moisture sensor
 7. NPK sensor
 8. MQ2 sensor
-9. temperature sensors (2)
+9. DS18B20 - temperature sensor (2)

-* needs further revisions to add the rest of the parts and descriptions
+* needs further revisions to add the rest of the parts and descriptions as well as hyperlinks to purchase